octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 Each queried validator responds with its decision.

 If most responses differ from the asking node's decision, it will change its answer to that of the others.
-In case of disagreement between nodes, more nodes are brought into the decision, and more and more until convergence (thus the name avalanche as it resembles the consensus).
+In case of disagreement between nodes, more nodes are brought into the decision, and more, and more until convergence (thus the name avalanche as it resembles this forme of consensus).

 Examples: *Avalanche*